nrfconnect/sdk-nrf/doc/nrf/dm_managing_code.rst

 Forking a repository of the |NCS|
 *********************************

-In some cases, you might want to keep a :ref:`soft fork <dm-glossary>` of one or more repositories that are part of the |NCS|.
+In some cases, you might want to keep a :term:`Soft fork` of one or more repositories that are part of the |NCS|.
 The procedure to achieve that is the same regardless of whether you fork the manifest repository and/or one or more project repositories.

-There are two similar but slightly different meanings to the term "fork", as described in the :ref:`dm-glossary`:
+There are two similar but slightly different meanings to the term "fork", as described in the :ref:`glossary`:

 * A fork in general terms is a server-hosted copy of an upstream repository with a few downstream changes on top of it.
   It can be hosted on GitHub or elsewhere.